 Planetwork was also the fiscal sponsor for Identity Commons, which launched the concept of (user-centric)digital identity facilitated by Kaliya Hamlin, aka Identity Woman, who created un-conferences and in turn co-founded the Internet Identity Workshop (IIW),still held twice a year at the Computer History Museum.

-It was much easier to build centralized platforms, and the first ones to scale dominated and made it impossible for any others to challenge them.
+But, it was much easier to build centralized commercial platforms, and the first to scale dominated and made it impossible for any others to challenge them.

-Now, 15 years later, all of the implications that the members of the LinkTank foresaw have come to pass, everyone is familiar with social networks, and increasingly understand the failures of running them on large commercial platforms.
+Now, almost 20 years later, all of the implications that the members of the LinkTank foresaw have come to pass, everyone is familiar with social networks and increasingly understand the failures of allowing them to be controlled by large commercial platforms.

-Through it all, founders of Planetwork have continued to focus on the core question.
-What are the real keys to building truly distributed systems for online exchange of information for society, as well as new models of commence?
+Through it all the Planetwork community have continued to focus on the core questions: What are the keys to building truly distributed systems for online information exchange needed by society, as well as effective new models for commence?

 Planetwork had also invested in a tiny startup that held the key social network patent, to keep it in the public domain.
 Reid found he was on that patent and acquired the company, resulting in Planetwork holding shares in the IPO.
 They used the windfall to hire, Victor Grey, to build a collaboratively curated network called Spherical.

 They immediately recognized the value of the solution so long sought by the community, formed Portable Data Corp, and filed a patent on JLINC in April 2015, just before the blockchain hype sucked all the air out of the room.
 JLINC.com